streamlit/docs/content/kb/deployments/upgrade-streamlit-version.md

 ## No dependency file

-When there is no dependency file in the repo, the app will always use the same Streamlit version that existed when the app was *first* deployed on Streamlit Cloud; even if you reboot the app!
+When there is no dependency file in the repo, the app will always use the same Streamlit version that existed when the app was _first_ deployed on Streamlit Cloud; even if you reboot the app!
 In other words, Streamlit Cloud automatically pins the version for you so that the app does not break suddenly when rebooted in the future.

-If you want to use a newer Streamlit version, please have a look at the Sections below!
+You may want to avoid getting into this situation if your app depends on a specific version of Streamlit.
+That is why we encourage you to use a dependency file and pin your desired version of Streamlit.
+We cover this in more detail in the sections below.

 ## `requirements.txt`